Attention Wine Makers: Read why Plastic Tanks kick Stainless Steel Tanks in the teeth.

 Some people are concerned about flavor pick up from the plastic.
 Dom says “There is absolutely no flavor pick up.
 If there were our customers would tell us.
 Last year we produced 3500 cases of wine for our first year of business, including wine for 6 other wineries.
 No one had any complaints.
 Of about 10,000 visitors to our winery last year only a handful commented on the tanks in a negative manner.
 Once we told them of the benefits of the tanks they became converts to plastic.”

 In summary, polyethylene tanks can give wineries savings in tank costs over stainless steel and the portability can reduce the number of buildings required.
-Snyder’s high density linear polyethylene tanks are also molded from 100% FDA approved materials and are safe for storage of food products.
+Snyder’s high density linear polyethylene tanks are also molded from 100% FDA compliant materials and are safe for storage of food products.